sinaahmadi/PersoArabicLID/README.md

 | others   | > 10,000       | No                           | 2000             |

 ## Models
-The [models] folder provides compressed models that are trained on the train sets.
-These models are trained on all the selected models.
+The [models](models) folder provides compressed models that are trained on the train sets.
+These models are trained on all the selected datasets.

-You can load the trained [models](models) using [fasttext](https://fasttext.cc) in Python or on command-line.
-For more information, pease consult [https://fasttext.cc/docs/en/python-module.html](https://fasttext.cc/docs/en/python-module.html).
+You can load the trained [models](models) using [fastText](https://fasttext.cc) in Python or on command-line.
+For more information, please consult [https://fasttext.cc/docs/en/python-module.html](https://fasttext.cc/docs/en/python-module.html).

 Here is an example in Python: